wwsun/react-es6-tutorial/README.md

 # react-es6-tutorial

-A React tutorial with ES6
+A React tutorial with ES6 syntax

 ## Dependencies

-- Babel v6
-- Node v4
+- Node 4.x(LTS)
-- Koa v1
-- React v0.14 (`react` and `react-dom`)
+- React 15.x

 ## Startup

-1. Run `npm run watch` to start the `webpack-dev-server`
-2. Run `npm start` to start the koa server
+1. Run `npm start` to start the [dora](https://github.com/dora-js/dora) service
-3. Open the browser to visit `http://localhost:3000` to check the results
+2. Open the browser to visit `http://localhost:3000/demo` to check the results

+## Docs

+1. Webpack entry:

+Setup the webpack compile entry by `entry.index` in the `package.json`.

+2. Webpack config:

+Setup the webpack compile options in the `webpack.config.js` under the project root.